Overview

 The project moved through problem framing, journey mapping, concept ideation, storyboarding, wireframing, prototyping, and user testing.

-We used storyboards and speculative flows to explore what digital presence could look like for this audience.
-One early concept focused on allowing seniors to reserve lunch boxes in advance so they would know whether a trip was worth making.
+We used storyboards and speculative flows to explore what remote support could look like for this audience.
+One early concept allowed seniors to reserve lunch boxes in advance so they would know whether the trip was worth making.
 After speaking with stakeholders, we learned this would not work operationally.
-The center used a first come, first served model to avoid food waste, and unclaimed meals would create new problems.
-That feedback forced an important pivot.
-Instead of designing around reservation, we shifted toward real time lunch availability updates and better trip planning support.
+The center used a first come, first served model to avoid food waste, and unclaimed reservations could create new problems.

 Lunch storyboard